rosscm/fedup/README.md

 ![](man/figures/FEDUP_dotplot-1.png)

-Look at all those chick… enrichments!
-This is a bit overwhelming, no?
+Look at all those chick... enrichments!
+This is a bit overwhelming, isn't it?
-How do we interpret these 76 fairly redundant pathways meaningfully?
-What if we could summarize them in a way that doesn’t hurt our tired brains even more?
-Oh I know, let’s use EnrichmentMap!
+How do we interpret these 76 seemingly redundant pathways in a way that doesn't hurt our tired brains even more?
+Oh I know, let's use EnrichmentMap!

 First, make sure to have [Cytoscape](https://cytoscape.org/download.html) downloaded and and open